A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Image Analysis

 \subsection{Uncertainties of the Structural Parameters}

 As with \texttt{Galfit}, \texttt{GalfitM} estimates the uncertainties using the curvature of the $\chi^2$ surface around the best-fit solution.
 Many studies have shown that the uncertainties returned by \texttt{Galfit} or \texttt{GalfitM} are underestimated \citep{hausslerGALAPAGOS2GalfitMGAMA2022,nedkovaBulgeDiscDecomposition2024}.
 To address this issue, our error estimation is based on mock simulations similar to those described in \citet{zhuangStarformingMainSequence2022}, where we generate simulated images with known input parameters to resemble real observations.
-After creating a clean image for each galaxy with its best-fit parameters and convolving it with the PSF model, we mimic realistic observations by adding the Poisson noise of the source and considering background noise levels that differ for every specific image.
+After creating a clean image for each galaxy with its best-fit parameters and convolving it with the PSF model, we mimic realistic observations by adding the Poisson noise of the source and considering the background noise level in each specific image.
 We generate 100 mocks for each galaxy and fit them with \texttt{GalfitM} using the same configuration applied to the actual observations.
 We adopt the median value of these input-output experiments as the final measurement and incorporate the standard deviation into the final error budget.

+For simplicity, the mock images are based on single-component S\'ersic models.
+We caution that the real uncertainties may still be underestimated because of possible irregular features or substructures within the galaxy.
+However, our analysis depends only on robust measurements of the integrated magnitude and global structural parameters $n$ and $R_e$ at different wavelengths, which are not strongly influenced by the presence of substructures \citep[e.g.,][]{pengDETAILEDDECOMPOSITIONGALAXY2010}.
+We do not expect that the effects of irregular features and substructures will substantially alter our estimation of uncertainties.
+Although flag~2 sources comprise less than $6$\% of our final sample, we caution that their parameter uncertainties are likely underestimated, as source blending can introduce additional measurement errors.
+However, given their small proportion, this effect should not significantly impact our overall results.

 As discussed in \citet{sunStructureMorphologyGalaxies2023}, the measurements are biased by cosmological effects: the magnitudes of the faintest galaxies at $z=4$ are underestimated by 0.3~mag, and the sizes are also underestimated, especially for small galaxies.
 The scatter of the measurements is more significant for galaxies with large S\'ersic indices, being most conspicuous at the highest redshifts.
 We closely follow the mock analysis described in Appendix~B of \citet{sunStructureMorphologyGalaxies2023} to correct the measurement biases and incorporate the uncertainties into the final error budget.